tsgates/arch-wiki-markdown/wiki/Fstab.md

 consumption depends on how much you fill it up, as tmpfs partitions do not consume any memory until it is actually needed.

-To use tmpfs for /tmp, add this line to /etc/fstab:

-    /etc/fstab

-    tmpfs   /tmp         tmpfs   nodev,nosuid                  0  0

-You may or may not want to specify the size here, but you should leave the mode option alone in these cases to ensure that they have the correct permissions (1777).
-In the example above, /tmp will be set to use up to half of your total RAM.
-To explicitly set a maximum size, use the size mount option:
+To explicitly set a maximum size, in this example to override the default /tmp mount, use the size mount option:

     /etc/fstab